Sacro Monte di Varese is one of the nine sacred mountains of Northern Italy and consists of a holy path and a charming medieval village.

 In addition to their religious significance, these Sacred Mountains have a rich artistic and architectural value that makes these places appealing even to those without an interest in religion.
-Also, the paths are harmoniously integrated in the surrounding natural landscape made of gorgeous mountain ranges, woods and lakes, thus creating a peaceful and relaxing escape from the hustle and bustle of the big city.
+Also, the paths are harmoniously integrated into the surrounding natural landscape made of gorgeous mountain ranges, woods, and lakes, thus creating a peaceful and relaxing escape from the hustle and bustle of the big city.
 It’s for all these reasons that the Sacred Mounts of Piemonte and Lombardia were registered in the Unesco World Heritage List in 2003.

-The Sacro Monte of Varese is located within the the Campo dei Fiori Regional Park and its roots date all the way back to the IV century when Saint Ambrose built a chapel to celebrate the victory against the Arian heresy.
+The Sacro Monte of Varese is located within the Campo dei Fiori Regional Park and its roots date all the way back to the IV century when Saint Ambrose built a chapel to celebrate the victory against the Arian heresy.

 How to get to Sacro Monte di Varese